AdamJSc/prediction-league/README.md

 For example...

-Most route handlers will at some point invoke `ctx := contextFromRequest(r, c)` to inflate a standard `context.Context` object, which comprises an arbitrary `Guard` field, as well as a `Realm` field that has been populated with details of the request's current Realm.
+Most route handlers will at some point invoke `ctx := contextFromRequest(r, c)`, where `r` is a HTTP Request object, and `c` is the container comprising all of our app's dependencies.
+This will return a new context with two values added: one is an empty `Guard` object, and the other is a `Realm` object that has been populated with details of the request's current Realm.

-The route handler might then invoke `ctx.Guard.SetAttempt(input.PIN)` to set the Guard's Attempt value - i.e. the value "attempting" to match the Target - using some data point that has been supplied in the user's request.
+The route handler might then invoke `domain.GuardFromContext(ctx).SetAttempt(input.PIN)` to set the Guard's Attempt value - i.e. the value "attempting" to match the Target - using some data point that has been supplied in the user's request.

 (In this case, our Guard Attempt is the "PIN" field of the incoming request body, so our agent method will want this to match the PIN of the request's current Realm in order that it can allow the operation to continue).

 The handler will pass this context to the main agent method it invokes (e.g. `domain.EntryAgent.CreateEntry(ctx ....)`).

-The agent method can then invoke `GuardFromContext(ctx).Guard.AttemptMatchesTarget(ctx.Realm.PIN)` which returns a `boolean` to determine whether or not the incoming request can be authorised.
+The agent method can then invoke `domain.GuardFromContext(ctx).Guard.AttemptMatchesTarget(ctx.Realm.PIN)` which returns a `boolean` to determine whether or not the incoming request can be authorised.

 ### "FakeSeason"